 - the multilateral rules-based trading system and the bilateral trade and investment relationship

 - science, research, technology and innovation, education and culture and facilitating the movement of people.

-President José Manuel Barroso reciprocated the Prime Minister's visit to Brussels with bilateral talks in Australia from 4-7 September 2011.
-The first by a European Commission President since Gaston Thorn's in 1982, this visit is a statement of our ever strengthening ties.
-The joint statement by Prime Minister Gillard and President Barroso showcases the breadth of issues covered in our vibrant bilateral relationship.
-The President's visit also included a Key Note Address at the Finkle Lecture Theatre, ANU, and a European Australian Business Council Oration.
+Commission President Barroso visited Australia in September 2011.
+The first by a European Commission President since Gaston Thorn's in 1982, this visit was an expression of strengthening Australia–EU ties.
+The joint statement by then Prime Minister Gillard and President Barroso showcased the breadth of issues covered in the bilateral relationship.

 The Australian Parliament has maintained contact with the European Parliament for many years.
 The European Parliament is an important conduit for advocacy of Australia's interests and has an Inter-parliamentary Delegation for Relations with Australia and New Zealand.
 Reciprocal visits by parliamentary delegations are held each year.
-The most recent visit to Australia by a delegation from the European Parliament was in February 2011 and Secretary-General of the European Parliament, Klaus Welle visited Australia in May 2011.
-An Australian Parliamentary delegation last visited the European Parliament in April 2012.
+The most recent visit to Australia by a delegation from the European Parliament was in February 2013 and the Secretary-General of the European Parliament, Klaus Welle, visited Australia in May 2011.
+An Australian parliamentary delegation last visited the European Parliament in April 2012.

-Australian and EU representatives regularly meet for discussions and consultations at Ministerial and officials level in the margins of international conferences, in addition to regular officials level bilateral forums covering specific policy issues, such as the Trade Policy Dialogue, the Agricultural Trade and Marketing Experts' Group (ATMEG) talks and the Australia-EU Talks on Asia (Co-ASI).
+Australian and EU representatives also regularly meet for discussions and consultations at Ministerial and officials level in the margins of international conferences, in addition to regular officials-level bilateral forums covering specific policy issues, such as the Trade Policy Dialogue, the Agricultural Trade and Marketing Experts' Group (ATMEG) talks and talks on the Asia–Pacific.